Posted December 27th, 2012 by & filed under Student Reflections and Updates, Top News.

 by Amy Hautman Bates

 My first quarter at SWC has introduced me to what seems like a million new healing practices.
 One I find particularly interesting is Psychodrama.
 It is believed that acting out physically frees us from barriers and allows us to act spontaneously in the here and now.
 I like drama and I…

-Posted December 13th, 2012 by & filed under New Thoughts from President Nolan, Top News.
+Posted December 13th, 2012 by & filed under Reflections from President Nolan, Top News.

 "Teaching" at Southwestern College, Santa Fe

 Most of my colleagues "love teaching"...they proclaim that with great gusto at faculty meetings.
 I am way behind them.
 I don't know what "teaching" means anymore, and I am being serious.
 And that might contribute to why it is very difficult for me to be in front of a…

 Posted December 10th, 2012 by & filed under Art Therapy/Counseling at SWC, Top News.

 A few months ago I wrote about the importance of words.
 Today I’m having trouble finding the right ones to describe my experience in supervision this quarter.
 Not wanting to add to the old myth that art therapists don’t talk, I’ll try to summon some words to express what I’m very aware…